runletapp/website/docs/job/definition.md

 ### Change the job entrypoint (optional)

-By default jobs are executed using `/bin/bash` on Linux and MacOS and `cmd.exe` on Windows.
+By default, jobs are executed using `/bin/bash` on Linux and MacOS and `cmd.exe` on Windows.
 You can change this behavior by using the `entrypoint` key.

 ```shell
 myjob: